Cholera

 Dhaka, C, BD

-Ashraful Khan practices in Dhaka, Bangladesh.
+Ashraful Khan practices practicing medicine in Dhaka, Bangladesh.
 Khan is rated as an Elite expert by MediFind in the treatment of Cholera.
-Their top areas of expertise are Cholera, Diarrhea, Shigellosis, and Typhoid Fever.
+They are also highly rated in 6 other conditions, according to our data.
+Their clinical expertise encompasses Cholera, Diarrhea, Shigellosis, and Typhoid Fever.

 What is the outlook (prognosis) for Cholera?